 It is a symptom reported in conditions that frequently overlap with IBS.
 These include coexistent functional dyspepsia, gastroesophageal reflux disease (GERD), and migraine headaches.
 Other symptoms of functional dyspepsia include pain or fullness in the upper middle section of the abdomen that can occur after meals, bloating, and feeling full earlier than usual.
 GERD is a common condition where affected individuals report heartburn (burning sensation in the upper abdomen that may radiate to the chest), or indigestion.
 It may also be due to side effects of medications.

-The likely cause of the nausea needs to be assessed in order to determine the best management approach.
-This can be accomplished by discussing your symptoms with your physician.
+The likely cause needs to be assessed in order to determine the best management approach.
+This can be accomplished by discussing your symptoms with your healthcare provider.
 For example, GERD can be treated with diet and lifestyle modifications, and with acid-suppressing medications.
 There are many effective treatment interventions for migraine headaches.
-There are also various treatments which can be considered for functional dyspepsia.
-In addition, individuals with nausea can also be treated in general with anti-nausea medications such as prochlorperazine (e.g., Compazine, Compro).
+There are also various treatments that can be considered for functional dyspepsia.
+In addition, individuals can also be treated in general with anti-nausea medications such as prochlorperazine (e.g., Compazine, Compro).

 Contributor: Lin Chang, MD, Professor of Medicine, Co-Director of the G. Oppenheimer Center for Neurobiology of Stress and Resilience, and Vice-Chief of the Vatche and Tamar Manounkian Division of Digestive Diseases, University of California, Los Angeles, CA Published in Digestive Health Matters, Vol. 17, No. 1.